IcePanorama/HarvesterHarvester/.github/CONTRIBUTING.md

 Make your changes to the code or documentation.
 Be sure to follow our coding style and conventions.

 We use clang-format for autoformatting.
-If you are unable to run clang-format on your machine for whatever reason, please follow the [GNU C style conventions](https://www.gnu.org/prep/standards/html_node/Writing-C.html).
+If you are unable to run clang-format on your machine for whatever reason, please follow the [GNU C conventions](https://www.gnu.org/prep/standards/html_node/Writing-C.html).

 Finally, if possible, prior to commiting/pushing your changes run `make full` to test the program using Valgrind first.